Nuitka/Nuitka-website/doc/posts/nuitka-release-0616.rst

 -  Make it clear that PySide 6.1.2 is actually going to be the supported version of PySide6.

--  Use MSVC in Github actions.
+-  Use MSVC in GitHub actions.

 *********
  Summary